midorikocak/prezis-ui/README.md

 You can use different releases for reviewing the evolution of the ui.

+## Components and Pages

+- Search Page
+    Has only a search form with input text with name title and submit button.
+    Search Page should be vertically centered similar to Google.

+- Results Page
+    Simple holy grail layour with search results.
+    Aside there is form controls to sort, filter and edit the result set.
+    Also there is a pagination links to change range of retrieved set.

 ## Roadmap

 1. Nude Html pages with tags, components without css and no js.